Skip to content

 All health practitioners should follow the World Health Organization (WHO) Three Step Analgesic Ladder for relief of pain.
-Use whatever it takes to give relief, including opioid medications.
+Use whatever it takes to give relief, including opioid medications when indicate.

 Pain relief must be such as to bring about normal physiological functioning which includes homeostasis of endocrine, cardio, immunological, respiratory, gastrointestinal systems, along with improvements in the activities of daily living.

-Health practitioners must follow their National and State regulations and guidelines.
+Health practitioners must follow their Federal and State regulations and guidelines.

 We believe in the definition of Palliative Care as described by the World Health Organization.

 Specialty Care: The vast majority of patients can be taken care of by their local health practitioners.
 Every community must have a specialist trained to treat the most severe intractable pain patients.